NaijaLingo/NaijaLingoKit/README.md

 ## Notes
 - Uses faster-whisper (CTranslate2 backend)
 - Accepts file paths (mp3/wav/m4a/etc.) via librosa, or a numpy array (mono 16k)
+- No external ffmpeg required when installing with extras: `[audio]`
 - Task is transcription only; set `task="transcribe"` and the language code.

 ## Logging